canonical/discourse-gatekeeper/README.md

 under the `docs` directory and make any changes based on differences.
 Additional recommended steps:

-* Add the action in draft mode to run on every PR.
+* Add the action in dry run mode to run on every PR.
 This will mean that you will see all the changes that would be made by the PR once you are ready to publish a new version of the charm and documentation.
-* Add the action in draft mode on publishes to `edge` to see what changes to the documentation will be made once you publish to `stable`.
+* Add the action in dry run mode on publishes to `edge` to see what changes to the documentation will be made once you publish to `stable`.